 Although the debate over the value of security certification programs is hotly contested, they are still one of the top ways employers screen job candidates and assess an interviewee's baseline knowledge.
-And the fact of the matter is that most certifications deliver more significant benefits to professionals than traditional self-study options.
+And the fact is that most certifications deliver more significant benefits to professionals than traditional self-study options.

-A certification, for instance, covers topics that are broader than purely the interests of the student, which requires the student to learn more than just the minimum around a specific topic.
+A certification, for instance, covers broader topics than those of interest to the student, which requires the student to learn more than just the minimum around a specific topic.
 Skipping a few dull, but important, chapters isn't a wise decision if an expensive exam is coming up.

-Certification exams also force students to study the material, not just skim through it.
-The exam date also provides a deadline by which to finish the material.
+Certification exams also force students to study the material, not just skim it.
+Exam dates also provide a deadline to finish the material.
 Certificates also show employers that future employees have put significant time and money into obtaining the certificates and their associated skills.

 This article is part of

-These older, well-established certification providers have added cloud components to their material, but the depth of those add-ons is often quite limited -- sometimes, it's just a few pages in a book.
-Considering the importance of cloud technologies today and the persistent threat of cloud-specific attacks, more focus is required.
+These older, well-established certification providers have added cloud components to their material, but the depth of those add-ons can be limited -- sometimes, it's just a few pages in a book.
+Considering the importance of cloud technologies and the persistent threat of cloud-specific attacks, more focus is required.

 Let's take a look at some certification providers that have introduced dedicated, in-depth cloud security certifications and what cloud security pros can expect when pursuing them.